Our Free E-Newsletter

 Learn More: Washington's 1753 Allegheny Expedition

 Royal Governor Robert Dinwiddie, George William Fairfax, George Mason, and George's half-brothers Lawrence and Augustine Washington were all shareholders in the Ohio Company.
 Founded in 1749, the Ohio Company was created to help encourage settlement and development of the vast Ohio Valley.
 Granted 200,000 acres (with the potential for an additional 300,000 acres) between the Kanawha and Monongahela Rivers, the Ohio Company shareholders were economically threatened by the French incursion into these granted lands.
-In addition to the larger geopolitical issues at stake, the principle shareholders of the Ohio Company, George Washington included, were also personally motivated to push the French out of the region.
+In addition to the larger geopolitical issues at stake, the principal shareholders of the Ohio Company, George Washington included, were also personally motivated to push the French out of the region.

 Shortly after his return to Williamsburg in January 1754, George Washington sat down and wrote a detailed account of his journey to the Ohio Valley and a description of all that he had seen.
 This account was so well received by Lt.
 Governor Robert Dinwiddie that he had Maj.
 Washington's journal published in both Williamsburg and in London.
 The Journal of Major George Washington included not only Washington's careful account of his experiences in the Ohio country, but also Dinwiddie's letter to the French and the French reply.